CS417 Exam 3

 (c) A hybrid cryptosystem.

-(d) A restricted cipher.
+(d) A restricted cipher. - OAuth was designed to:

 (a) Allow a user to grant one service specific access rights from another service.